 Create an account using your LSU email address or sign in as a guest.

 Note: This database only allows 15 concurrent users.

 Textile Technology Complete contains indexing and abstracting for more than 490 periodical titles, and for over 882,000 records drawn from sources such as books, conferences, theses, technical reports and trade literature.
 Coverage spans the domestic and international arenas and includes publications covering the major resources from the scientific community, as well as the apparel, home furnishings, flooring, and polymer industries.

 A complete searchable archive of American Vogue, from the first issue in 1892 to the current month, reproduced in high-resolution color page images.
 Every page, advertisement, cover and fold-out has been included, with rich indexing enabling you to find images by garment type, designer and brand names.

-How to Access WindowsWear PRO:
+How to Access WindowsWear:

 1. After clicking on the database link, the purple LSU screen should prompt you to log in with your MyLSU credentials